rust-lang/rust/Design.md

 base, but hopefully a better result.

 It also means that there will be some cases we can't format and we have to give up.
 I think that is OK.
-Hopefully they are rare enough that manually fixing them is not painful.
+Hopefully, they are rare enough that manually fixing them is not painful.
 Better to have a tool that gives great code in 99% of cases and fails in 1% than a tool which gives 50% great code and 50% ugly code, but never fails.